-Option Value Explanation PATTERN NUMBER 1~4 This option is used to select a pattern.
-PROGRAM PATTERN This submenu is used to program a pattern (see below) CLEAR PATTERN This submenu is used to delete a pattern (see below)
+Option Value Explanation PATTERN NUMBER 1 ~ 4 This option is used to select a pattern.
+PROGRAM PATTERN This submenu is used to program a pattern (see below) CLEAR CURRENT PATTERN This submenu is used to delete current pattern.

 PROGRAM PATTERN submenu